pycom/pycom-documentation/content/firmwareapi/pycom/network/wlan.md

 When `id` is 0, the configuration will be get/set on the Station interface.
 When `id` is 1 the configuration will be done for the AP interface.

-With no parameters given returns a 4-tuple of `(ip, subnet_mask, gateway, DNS_server)`.
+Get or set the interface configuration.

+Optionally specify the configuration parameter:

-If `dhcp` is passed as a parameter then the DHCP client is enabled and the IP params are negotiated with the AP.
+* `config='dhcp'`: If 'dhcp' is passed as a parameter, then the DHCP client is enabled and the IP parameters are negotiated with the DHCP server.

-If the 4-tuple config is given then a static IP is configured.
-For instance:
+* `config=(ip, nm, gw, dns)`: If the 4-tuple config is given then a static IP is configured.

+For example: `eth.ifconfig(config=('192.168.0.4', '255.255.255.0', '192.168.0.1', '8.8.8.8'))`.

 ### wlan.mode([mode])